 As a literature student, your time in the program will be dedicated to the cultivation of literary appreciation and critical inquiry.
 English majors in the Literature concentration develop a sense of literary tradition and cultural history while refining their analytical skills reading and writing about both classical and canonical as well as contemporary and cutting edge literature.

 The Undergraduate Literature Program offers a B.A. in English, Literature concentration.

-Catalog course descriptions, which provide a general overview of our courses, are here.
+Catalog course descriptions, which provide a general overview of our regularly offered courses, are here.

 Students must take special topics courses in the core.
 Recent GC1Y 1000 Critical Thinking and GC2Y 2000 Global Perspectives courses with class sections taught by literature faculty include:

 - Interacting with the Past through Literature (The Salem Witch Trials of 1682)

 - Monsters and Machines